 Providing grants to the smallest of businesses of £10,000.
 We are providing £10,000 grants to the 700,000 of our smallest businesses.

 Deferring the next three months of VAT tax, a direct injection of over £30 billion of cash to employers, equivalent to 1.5 per cent of GDP.
 That means no business will pay any VAT from now until the end of June, and they will have until the end of the financial year to repay those bills.

 The Coronavirus Business Interruption Loan Scheme will now be interest free for twelve months, an extension from the initial announcement of six months.
 We have already introduced and announced an extension to the Business Interruption Loan Scheme, which is for small and medium-sized businesses.
-On Tuesday, the Chancellor expanded the amount that can be borrowed from £1.2 million to £5 million, and we are now extending the time frame of no interest on these loans from six months to twelve months.
+The Chancellor expanded the amount that can be borrowed from £1.2 million to £5 million, and we are now extending the time frame of no interest on these loans from six months to twelve months.

 Helping people with the cost of living during this time:

 Introducing emergency legislation to protect renters, so that no one gets evicted if they cannot pay their rent.
 Emergency legislation will be taken forward as an urgent priority so that landlords will not be able to start proceedings to evict tenants for at least a three-month period.
 As a result of these measures, no renters in private or social accommodation needs to be concerned about the threat of eviction.